-Key words and phrases.
-Abelian group, Hopfian group, (Generalized) Bassian group, (Generalized) Bassian module, Hopfian module.

-Notice that the Bassian property of M is equivalent to that M cannot be embedded in a proper homomorphic image of itself, a property that was critically observed by Bass for a commutative ring in [4].
+In this paper, following those, we say that an R-module M is (generalized) Bassian if the existence of a monomorphism $M \to M/N$, for some submodule N of M, forces that N is a (direct summand) trivial submodule of M. Notice that Bassian property of M is equivalent to M cannot be embedded in a proper homomorphic image of itself, a property that was critically observed by Bass for a commutative ring in [4].

-The paper consists of four sections and is organized as follows.
+The paper consists of four sections, and is organized as follows.

 Section 2 is devoted to examples, counter examples and constructions which contains relationships between the classes of (generalized) Bassian modules and related module classes as (co-) Hopfian modules.
 For example, Bassian modules are Hopfian, and the class of Bassian modules is not closed under taking submodules and factor modules, in general.
 In section 3, we consider the reverse inclusions of some examples and closure properties of the studied classes of modules.

-The last section is devoted to studying relations between Bassian and generalized Bassian modules.
-As a consequence, we characterize generalized Bassian abelian groups as a direct sums of a Bassian and semisimple group, which gives a positive answer to [9, Conjecture 1.3].
-Here, we also remark that while the article is in the refereeing process, Keef [16] introduced a partial answer for the same conjecture.
+The last section is devoted to study relations between Bassian and generalized Bassian modules.
+As a consequence we characterize generalized Bassian abelian groups as a direct sums of a Bassian and semisimple group, which gives a positive answer to [9, Conjecture 1.3].